evantayloryates/yabai-wiki-fork/Configuration.md

 ### Configuration file

-The per–user yabai configuration file must be named `.yabairc`, be in your home–directory and must be executable.
+The per–user yabai configuration file must be named `.yabairc`, must be in your home–directory and must be executable.
 It's just a shell script that's ran before yabai reads its configuration options.

 ```sh
 # create empty configuration file and make it executable